DonnieRich/vue-3-options-preset/README.md

 ## NOTE

-Use this package only on new projects, right after the Vite finished the scaffolding process!
+Use this package only on new projects, right after Vite finished the scaffolding process!